likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario3/03-RadosGW_Multisite_Configuration.md

     "realm_id": "81fb554d-079c-4047-8387-f68d16564cc3"
 }
 ```

 Create a master zone for the multi-site configuration by opening a command line interface on a host identified to serve in the master zone group and zone.
-Then, execute the following:
+Create the zones with the RGW replication endpoints of the master zone(cepha):
 ```
-[root@bastion ceph-ansible]# radosgw-admin --cluster dc1 zone create --rgw-zonegroup=${ZONEGROUP} --rgw-zone=${MASTER_ZONE} --endpoints=${ENDPOINTS_MASTER_ZONE} --master --default
+radosgw-admin --cluster dc1 zone create --rgw-zonegroup=${ZONEGROUP} --rgw-zone=${MASTER_ZONE} --endpoints=${ENDPOINTS_MASTER_ZONE} --master --default
 {
     "id": "6d1a4a77-75bb-45ca-8088-05d6e7d3e223",
     "name": "dc1",